wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/evaluate-windows-labeling.md

 ## User experience comparison

-The main difference the Azure Information Protection client (classic) user will see when using the unified labeling clients (either built-in or installed separately) is the “Sensitivity” button replaces the “Protect” button.
+The main difference the Azure Information Protection client (classic) user will see when using the unified labeling clients (either built-in or installed separately) is the "Sensitivity" button replaces the "Protect" button.
 The image below illustrates the differences between the classic client and the unified labeling client (and Office built-in labeling) on Windows.
 The experience is similar in iOS, macOS and on the web.

 ![Differences between the classic client and the unified labeling client (and Office built-in labeling) on Windows](../media/classic-unified-labeling-client.png)